socketteer/worldspider/README.md

 After installing, set `worldspider.apiKey` to your OpenAI API key.

 To generate completions from the caret, press `Alt+D`.
 You can change this keybinding in the keybindings editor.
+If you close the completions dropdown, you can reopen the same completion list with `Alt+S` as long as you haven't generated any new ones.

 ## Configuration